 Slí Eile hosts the Climate Camp together with a range of community groups and campaigns.
-The Camp is an anti-capitalist, all-Ireland, family-friendly gathering, which will feature workshops and debates, direct action training, practical skill-sharing, music, art, craic and more.
+The Camp is an anti-capitalist, all-Ireland, family-friendly gathering, which features workshops and debates, direct action training, practical skill-sharing, music, art, craic and more.

 We build upon a long tradition of solidarity camps, dating back to the Peace Camps of the 1970s-’80s: one that models the society we need, beyond capitalism, bringing people together to build a strong and radical climate movement on the island of Ireland.

-The camp in Leitrim will act as a central meeting point of resistance-building on the island of Ireland – connecting communities north and south of the Border.
-We will support and work closely with local campaigns, in particular Save Leitrim, which campaigns against the expansion of conifer plantations, and Treasure Leitrim, which campaigns against gold mining in Leitrim.
+The camp will act as a central meeting point of resistance-building on the island of Ireland – connecting communities north and south of the Border.
+We will support and work closely with local campaigns, in particular Save Lough Neagh, a coalition of environmental activists fighting to defend the lough from pollution and extractive exploitation; and Save Our Sperrins, a community campaign defending the Sperrin mountains in Co.
+Tyrone from industrial mining.

 More than a quarter of all land on both sides of the Border is under prospective licences for extractive mining practices.
 We must resist the neocolonial governments, who maintain unsustainable economic growth, while poisoning the land and the life that depends on it.